exercism/v3/languages/swift/exercises/concept/arrays/.docs/instructions.md

 ## 6. Insert a card at the bottom of the stack

-Return a copy of the stack with the new card provided added to the bottom of the stack.
+Implement the function `insert(_:atBottomOf:)` that returns a copy of the stack with the new card provided added to the bottom of the stack.

 ```swift
 let newCard = 8